Royal Photographic Society

-The Royal Photographic Society of Great Britain, commonly known as the Royal Photographic Society (RPS), is one of the world's oldest photographic societies.
-It was founded in London, England, in 1853 as the Photographic Society of London with the objective of promoting the art and science of photography, and in 1853 received royal patronage from Queen Victoria and Prince Albert.
+The Royal Photographic Society of Great Britain, commonly known as the Royal Photographic Society (RPS), is the world's oldest photographic society having been in continuous existence since 1853.
+It was founded in London, England, in 1853 as the Photographic Society of London with the objective of promoting the art and science of photography, and in the same year, received royal patronage from then-Queen Victoria and Prince Albert.

 A change to the society's name to reflect the patronage was, however, not considered expedient at the time.
 In 1874, it was renamed the Photographic Society of Great Britain, and only from 1894 did it become known as the Royal Photographic Society of Great Britain, a title which it continues to use today.
 On 25 June 2019, the Duchess of Cambridge, now Catherine, Princess of Wales, became the Society's Patron, taking over from Queen Elizabeth II who had been patron since 1952.

 A registered charity since 1962, in July 2004, the society was granted a royal charter recognising its eminence in the field of photography as a learned society.
-For most of its history the Society was based at various premises in London; since 2019 its headquarters and gallery are in Bristol, England.
+For most of its history the Society was based at various premises in London; it moved to Bath in 1980 and since 2019 its headquarters has been in Bristol, England.
 Membership remains international and open to anyone with an interest in photography.